cfpb/regulations-core/README.md

 }
 ```

-Remember to run south migrations.
+Remember to run migrations.

 ### Django Models For Data, Elastic Search For Search

-If *pyelasticsearch* and *south* are installed, you can combine Django
+If *pyelasticsearch* is installed, you can combine Django models and Elastic
-models and Elastic Search.
-Use the *regcore_read.views.es_search.search* and
+Search.
+Use the *regcore_read.views.es_search.search* and use the following
-use the following backend configuration:
+backend configuration:

 ```python
 BACKENDS = {